rohantilva/Google-Like-Question-Answering-System/project-presentations.md

 REMEMBER: at this stage you are still to be only computing results on the dev set, do not touch the test set until time for final presentations.

+You will get feedback from the instructors following the presentations.
+This could include presentation feedback, as well as feedback on what you've proposed: do we think it is too hard, too easy, to crazy, etc.  This project contains suggestions on ideas you might want to pursue, but you can propose your own as well.
+Come to the 5th/7th with ideas, and we'll tell you if they are in scope/on-track for enough effort for the final project.
+We don't want to be heavy handed in suggestions before these presentations, so-to allow you to think and propose.
+However we will end up suggesting specific ideas to pursue after the presentations if we feel your current proposals are not challenging enough given the size of your team and the time available.